 Welcome to my personal website.
 The opinions expressed here are solely mine and not those of my employer and/or volunteer affiliations.

-Before my PhD studies, I received a BSc degree (first class honours) in Computer Science and an MSc degree with distinction in Computer Vision, both from the University of London.
-For the BSc degree I received an academic award for an outstanding achievement and for the MSc degree I ranked first.
+Before my PhD studies, I received a BSc degree (first class honours) in Computer Science and an MSc degree with distinction in Computer Vision, from Goldsmiths and Queen Mary, University of London, respectively.

 “Do not go where the path may lead, go instead where there is no path and leave a trail.”
 Ralph Waldo Emerson